-- (vii) The Company do not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period, - (viii) The Company have not traded or invested in Crypto currency or Virtual Currency during the financial year. - (ix) The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (x) The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries, - (xi) The Company does have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - 41.
+- (i) The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The company does not hold any immovable property.
+Thus, no disclosure requirement is there under this clause. - (iii) The company has not undertaken any revaluation of its property, plants or equipment during the year.
+Thus, no disclosure requirement is there under this clause. - (iv) The company is not a wilful defaulter as company has not taken any loan form any bank or financial institutions or any other lender. - (v) The company is not covered under section 135 of Companies Act.
+Thus, no disclosure requirements are there under this clause. - (vi) The Company do not have any transactions with companies struck off. - (vii) The Company do not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period, - $(viii) The \ Company \ have \ not \ traded \ or \ invested \ in \ Crypto \ currency \ or \ Virtual \ Currency \ during \ the \ financial \ year.$ - (ix) The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (x) The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries, - (xi) The Company does have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - 34.
 Previous year's figures have been regrouped where necessary to conform to this year's classification.

-For D.S.
-Shukla & Co.
-Firm Registration No. 000773C Chartered Accountants
+For AGP & AssociatesFirm Registration No. 011695C Chartered Accountants

-A.K.
-Dwivedi Partner Membership No. 078297 Lucknow: July 11, 2022 For and on behalf of the Board of Directors of Sahara One Media and Entertainment Limited
+Abhishek Gupta Proprietor Membership No. 403758 Lucknow: May 29, 2023 For and on behalf of the Board of Directors of Sahara Sanchaar Limited